Unity-Technologies/com.unity.performance-tracking/Documentation~/profiling-snippet-window.md

 # Profiling Snippet Window

-The Profiling snippet window and its profiling API are available in Unity 2018.4 and onward.
 The goal of this window is to help benchmark or profile specific snippet of code in a more deterministic fashion.

 Here is a quick example of the Window in action: